Mitigram/gh-action-kubectl/README.md

 ## Output

-This action provides a two outputs:
+This action provides two outputs:

 + `version` is the version of the `kubectl` that was used by the action.
 This will be a semantic version, i.e. `<major>.<minor>.<patch>`, `1.22.2`.
 + `output` is the result of the `kubectl`, so that your workflow can make use of this output further below.